rabbitmq/rabbitmq-website/site/plugins.md

 ### <a id="plugin-expansion" class="anchor" href="#plugin-expansion">Plugin Expansion (Extraction)</a>

 Not every plugin can be loaded from an archive `.ez` file.
-For this reason RabbitMQ will extracts plugin archives on boot into a separate directory that is then added to its code path.
+For this reason RabbitMQ will extract plugin archives on boot into a separate directory that is then added to its code path.
 This directory is known as the expanded plugins directory.
 It is usually managed entirely by RabbitMQ but if node directories are changed to non-standard ones, that directory will likely